MagicArchie/MusArCode/README.md

 Players explore a digital map of Corfu, scan AR markers, watch short videos, and answer quiz questions to unlock clues that gradually reveal a **hidden final phrase** — the secret name of the island they’re exploring.

 Throughout the game, a **narrator** guides the player by providing **spoken hints and directions** for each location.
-The narration changes depending on the selected language (Greek or English) and helps players progress through the adventure naturally.
+The narration changes depending on the selected language (Greek or English) and helps players progress naturally through the adventure.

 ---